dremio-brock/IcebergDremio/README.md

 ## Create some Iceberg Tables
-Work with Iceberg using Spark
+Work with Iceberg using Spark.
+I have simplified the configuration and setup of spark using the python file called iceberg_spark.py.
+When you wish to use spark, you can import and call the function within.

 Demo 1:
-- Begin working with the code to learn how to create spark tables and perform some operations. \
+- Begin working with the code to learn how to create spark tables and perform some operations.

 Demo 2:
-- Run micro batches to insert data into an iceberg tables \
+- Run micro batches to insert data into an iceberg tables

 Dremio:
 - While working with your iceberg tables, you can use Dremio to start query the results.
 Those results can then be used in external tools such as Tableau, Power BI, dbeaver, etc by connecting directly to Drmeio.